-The vote was made only hours after the House version of the tax bill passed by a 227-205 chamber vote, just before the chamber’s Thanksgiving holiday.
-No Democrats backed the bill.
+The House version of the tax bill passed by a 227-205 vote chamber vote, just before the chamber’s Thanksgiving holiday.
+No Democrats backed the House tax bill, either.

 From the looks of it, the Senate isn’t exactly on the same page with their colleagues in the House of Representatives.
 The plan bears the same name as the House’s bill, but the Senate’s version of the Tax Cut and Jobs Act diverges from the House’s plan on a number of individual and business tax reforms.